The Absurdity of a Shallow Life

-The problem is not information.
+The problem isn’t information.
 It’s the route.
 Link to heading

 Shallowfication is what happens when the default route through information has no off-ramps.